VictorGChen/VictorGChen.github.io/_projects/04-unity-game-2.md

 2. Upload the Build folder to `assets/unity/game2/`
 3. Update this page with the embed code
 4. Add a thumbnail image to the `img:` field in the front matter
+5. Add your itch.io game URL to the `itch_io:` field in the front matter

 ---